 If you wish to help in any way - by making a donation, by fundraising, by volunteering as a reader, or by helping in the technical or administrative areas - please contact us.

 If you, or a friend or relative, are able to benefit from our service please contact us.
 The service is entirely free of charge to listeners, although in order to make use of the free postal service they must be registered blind or partially sighted.
-We will endeavour to get cassettes to other people unable to read the printed paper through disability.
-Listeners should be able to play standard compact cassette audio tapes, but the Association can advise on or assist with equipment in cases of need.
+We will endeavour to get recordings to other people unable to read the printed paper through disability.
+We can provide playback equipment if required.

-The flash drives are sent out in PVC wallets which are sealed with Velcro.
+The flash drives are sent out in PVC wallets that are sealed with Velcro™.
 After listening to the programme the listener replaces the drive in the wallet, turns over the label which is located in a pocket on the front and posts the wallet back to us.